Nobles of Amnora

 Family and marriage

-Young elven nobles are expected to marry for their family's benefit.
+Young elven nobles are also expected to marry for their family's benefit.
 Sometimes, these marriages are often arranged as part of a political deal, perhaps long before the children are even born.
 Still, most marriages are made for love, with the many feasts providing ample opportunity to meet a partner.

 Houses